 - Your bra straps are not falling down or digging into your shoulders.
 If they are, adjust them or use wider straps.

 - Your flesh does not squeeze over the top of your bra.
 If it does but feels fine everywhere else, the cup size is too small for you.

 - Run your finger under the bra stripe in front.
-Your bra should be comfortable but not tight, otherwise you need a larger band size or you must fasten your bra at the next looser hook.
+Your bra should be comfortable but not tight, otherwise, you need a larger band size or you must fasten your bra at the next looser hook.

-Breast sizes are growing in recent years as more women are having proper diet and the breast supplements are the culprits.
+Breast sizes are growing in recent years as more women are having proper diet and breast supplements are the culprits.
 Bra-wearers are getting younger and larger too.